Efficient algorithms for collecting the statistics of large-scale IP address data: Experiments

 \item \textbf{IP Mapping}.
 All IP records are partitioned into $q$ subsets according to the first part of each IP address.
 The statistics of the IP records in each subset are mapped into an array, whose memory is pre-allocated on a computer according to the last three parts of each IP address.
 The first $k$ most frequent IP addresses are chosen from each subset.
 Next, a minimum heap of size $k$ is constructed using the $q\times k$ IP addresses.

 \end{enumerate}

+Memory blocks were pre-allocated for TLMB and SSMB, with sizes ranging from small-scale (e.g., 5 million) to large-scale (e.g., 50 million) to test scalability.
 Two metrics were employed to evaluate the sorting performance, that is, computational cost and memory use.
 All experiments were implemented using the C language on a Windows platform with an Intel i7-9700k CPU and 32 GB RAM.